-The ACT scoring for the writing section takes a longer time than the other sections.
-After 20 days of the ACT test the ACT scores for the multiple choice questions will be published.
+The marks for the writing section take a longer time, to be declared, than for the other sections.
+After 20 days of the test, the scores for the multiple choice questions will be published.
 It takes about 30 to 45 days from the reports to be published.
 Only the composite ACT scores, inclusive of the writing section scores are processed, they will be mailed to the candidates.
-There is no way that a candidate can speed up the ACT scoring process.
+There is no way that a candidate can speed up the scoring process.
 The facility of knowing the scores through telephone, email and fax is not possible.

 Usually the ACT scores are not delayed without any valid reason.
 They are delayed only based on genuine reasons like